dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 1. Download the latest Windows release for your platform from [GitHub](https://github.com/dbt-labs/dbt-cli/releases).

-2. Extract the `dbt-cloud-cli.exe` file into the same folder as your dbt project.
+2. Extract the `dbt.exe` executeable into the same folder as your dbt project.

 :::info

 Advanced users can configure multiple projects to use the same Cloud CLI executeable by placing the executeable in the Program Files folder and [adding the Cloud CLI executeable to their Windows PATH environment variable](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).

-Note that if you are using VS Code, you'll need to restart your IDE to pick up modified environment variables.
+Note that if you are using VS Code, you'll need to restart it to pick up modified environment variables.
 :::

+3. Verify the installation by running `./dbt --help` from the command line.
+If the help text does not indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and do not have a version of dbt globally installed.

 #### Updating your dbt Cloud installation - Windows

-Follow the same process in [Installing dbt Cloud CLI](#manually-install-windows-only) and replace the existing `dbt` executable with the new one.
+Follow the same process in [Installing dbt Cloud CLI](#manually-install---windows) and replace the existing `dbt.exe` executable with the new one.
 During the beta period, we recommend updating before filing a bug report, as the API is subject to breaking changes!

 ### Manually install - Linux